karmab/kcli-ztp/docs/index.rst

     lab-installer deployed on local

-This will deploy 3 empty masters to emulate baremetal along with a centos8/rhel8 installer vm where the lab will actually run.
+This will deploy 3 empty masters to emulate baremetal along with a centos8/rhel8 installer vm where the lab will be run.

-This additional vm contains all the scripts to be launched in the next sessions.

 -  Check the created vms